shambp/QUT-IT-Study-Guide/IFB201/week2_lecture.md

 look its pretty simple really, find employee number and pay rate, read time card, pay them

 ## In Depth with Functional Areas of Operation
+### Marketing and Sales
+Sets product prices, promotes products, takes customer orders and provides general support to customers.

+### Supply Chain Management
+Develops production plans, orders raw materials, manugactures products and ships to customers.

 ### Accounting and Finance
+provides summaries of operational data in managerial reports, controls accounts, planning, budgeting and cash flow management.

+### Human Resources
+You know whta this is, dont be an idiot

+### Information Systems
+captures, processes and stores data to help influence decision making.